JimTheoch/Fus2ROS/README.md

 **Fus2ROS** is a powerful Fusion 360 add‑in that exports your CAD assemblies to URDF/Xacro files, ready for ROS, Gazebo, MoveIt, and pyBullet.
 It automatically extracts joints, links, inertia, meshes, and material properties – and now generates complete ROS 1/2 packages with launch files, configuration, and all dependencies.

-> **🚀 New:** The exporter now creates fully customised ROS 2 packages (rviz, Gazebo, MoveIt) with your robot’s name, replacing %ROBOT_NAME% in all templates.
+> **🚀 New:** The exporter now creates fully customised ROS 2 packages (rviz, Gazebo, MoveIt) with your chosen robot’s name.
 > **⚠️ Note:** This add-in is under active development.
 Some features (particularly deep nested components) are still experimental.

 ---